autogluon/autogluon/docs/tutorials/text_prediction/customization.md

-# Text Prediction - Customization and HPO
+# Text Prediction - Customized Hyperparameter Search
 :label:`sec_textprediction_customization`

-In this tutorial, we will learn the following:
+This tutorial teaches you how to control the hyperparameter tuning process in `TextPrediction` by specifying:

-- How to customize the search space in `TextPrediction`.
+- A custom search space of candidate hyperparameter values to consider.
-- Try different HPO algorithms
+- Which hyperparameter optimization algorithm should be used to actually search through this space.

 ```{.python .input}
 import numpy as np